 Whatever you want to learn, there is an amazing class for you out there on Masterclass.
 On this streaming platform, you can learn from the best in the world at your own pace, anytime, anywhere.
 Whether you want to learn more about gardening, music, science, business, tennis, magic, Italian/ Mexican or BBQ cooking, basketball, etc. there is an amazing class for you on Masterclass.

-It’s a streaming platform that makes it possible for anyone to watch or listen to hundreds of video lessons taught by the most successful and famous teachers in the world.
+Masterclass is a streaming platform that makes it possible for anyone to watch or listen to hundreds of video lessons taught by the most successful and famous teachers in the world.
 Say hello to your new teachers: Gordon Ramsay, Aaron Franklin, Serena Williams, Anna Wintour, Ron Finley, and so many more.
 Get yourself the best gift for retirement: an annual Membership to Masterclass.
-Get more info here.
+Get more info;

 2) Redecorate Your Home